CMDR-JohnAlex/ConsoleTemplate/README.md

 This is the template I use for every new C++ console project.

+Please note, if you compile the program for yourself, make sure you move the executable in the root project directory.

+Pre-compiled versions should work without moving any files.

 ## Documentation

 Our Documentation can be found in the code's //comments.